vsaulue/Insight/src/units/README.md

 UnitWrapper<btVector3,SI::Length> out2 = uMat * uIn;
 ```

-The main project uses this feature to wrap existing data structure from the Bulle physics engine.
+The main project uses this feature to wrap existing data structure from the Bullet physics engine.
 Have a look into the physics library for more examples.